microsoft/DUCK/docs/architecture.md

 ### Authentication and Identity Management

-Authentication and identity management is sdesigned for high-availability, clustered environments and is based on [JSON Web Token](https://tools.ietf
+Authentication and identity management is designed for high-availability, clustered environments and is based on [JSON Web Token](https://tools.ietf
 .org/html/rfc7519).
 After a user logs in, an encrypted JWT is sent to the client which is set to expire after a configurable period of time.
 The token contains encrypted credentials.
 The client must present the token in an HTTP header for each request to the backend API.
 On receipt, the backend validates the token and determines whether to let the request process or reject it.
 The scheme allows the server to verify the validity of the token (relatively)